School-Based Training Programs

-- GRASP (Growth, Resilience, Acknowledgement, Suicide Awareness, Preparation and Safe Planning)
+GRASP (Growth, Resilience, Acknowledgement, Suicide Awareness, Prevention and Personal Planning)

-A three-hour program for Professional Development Days: Suicide Awareness and Response that teaches school personnel to recognize Warning Signs for suicide and activate appropriate response based on school district protocols.
+A three- to four-hour program for Professional Development Days: Suicide alertness training that teaches school personnel to recognize Warning Signs for suicide and activate appropriate response based on school district protocols.

 Please note that safeTALK can be facilitated at your location or at our Training Centre.

 We acknowledge the financial support of the Province of British Columbia for Community Education programming